lupont/psh/README.md

 # psh

-`psh` is a shell, mostly aimed at interactive use.
-It is highly inspired by [`fish`](https://fishshell.com/), but with fewer features.
+`psh` (pronounced "posh") is a shell, mostly aimed at interactive use.
+It is highly inspired by [`fish`](https://fishshell.com/), but aims to stay as close to POSIX compliant as possible.

 ## Projects